TSAI-END3/Session2/README.md

 - In backward propagation, we start from the output layer and propagate backwards, updating weights and biases for each layer.
 - We adjust the weights and biases throughout the network, so that we get the desired output in the output layer.
+- Backpropagation aims to minimize the cost function by adjusting network’s weights and biases.
+The level of adjustment is determined by the gradients of the cost function with respect to those parameters.
 - To update each node after every iteration, we need to calculate the error generated with respect to that node which is calculated with the help of the gradient.
-- After each iteration of the epoch we observe that the total error is decreasing.
+- After each iteration of the epoch we observe that the total error is decreasing.We aim at minimizing E_total.

 To update w5 we need to calculate ∂E_Total/ ∂w5: